afkaf/Python-GVAS-JSON-Converter/README.md

 - **A dictionary**, to match a specific key-value pair.
 - **A string**, to reference a key.
 - **An integer**, to reference an index in a list.
-- It returns the object found at the specified path or `None` if the path is not found.

 For example:
 ```python